eugenenosenko/maven-conventional-changelog/README.md

 #### Plugin configuration

 Plugin allows you to specify following options:
-- Number of releases to generate changelog for
+- `<release>` specifies number of releases to generate changelog.
+Default value is `-1` which will generate entries for entire git history
+`<release>0</release>` will generate changelog only for last release, `1` and `2` for last 2 and 3 respectively.

-- Filename changelog should be written into
+- `filename` specifies filename changelog should be written into
-- Whether last commit should be amended to include changelog file changes, this will perform:
+- `amendLastCommit` specifies whether last commit should be amended to include changelog file changes, this will perform:
     * soft reset
     * add changelog file changes
     * commit with the same message as before